The best security measures are useless if weak credentials are chosen. This raises two essential questions, which I would like to explain below.

 How can I create and remember strong passwords?

-There are two main ways to attack in guessing credentials.
+There are two main ways of attack to guess into credentials.

 Z = character pool